Skip to main content

 I had already read the book this show was based on and absolutely loved it, so I was a little scared my enjoyment might be tainted if the show was bad.
 Thankfully the show was super cute!!
 A lovely, wholesome one season show!

-Share your favorite wholesome summer TV-shows in the comments and I promise to keep this list updated when I find new shows that fit this specific category!
+Share your favorite wholesome summery TV-shows in the comments and I promise to keep this list updated when I find new shows that fit this specific category!

 Comments